 Development Specialist Mira Lehti

-Mentoring geared to young researchers aims for offering doctoral candidates or postdoctoral researchers thinking about their career options a mentor who has postdoctoral work experience and is willing to share their knowledge, experience, and views with a researcher in the early steps of their career.
+Mentoring geared to young researchers supports doctoral candidates or postdoctoral researchers in thinking about their career options.
+Mentors who have postdoctoral work experience and are willing to share their knowledge, experience, and views with a researcher in the early steps of their career are invited to the programme.
 This is a joint programme of the University of Turku and Åbo Akademi, and the language of the seminars is English.

 Coordinator Kaisa Hakkila